What Is Proof of Insurance?

 • If you’re involved in a car accident

-If you can’t provide proof of insurance to law enforcement and you get a ticket or a citation, you may need to provide proof of insurance in court.
+If you can’t provide proof of insurance to law enforcement and you get a citation, you may need to provide proof of insurance in court.

 What to do if you’re stopped without proof of insurance